crussella0129/Sledgehammer-To-The-Ferrari/README.md

-# "Hammer to the Ferrari" Sports-Betting
+# "Sledgehammer to the Ferrari" Sports-Betting

 ## An Excel workbook template and a brief tutorial on how to use it (at your own risk).
 If you lose it all, it’s totally on you, dude.

-### It's called "Hammer to the Ferrari" because a co-worker of mine, who once was an actuary for a casino system, said this model was like taking a "simple hammer" to the "ferrari" of the sports book's model.
+### It's called "Sledgehammer to the Ferrari" because a co-worker of mine, who once was an actuary for a casino system, said this model was like taking a "simple sledgehammer" to the "ferrari" of the sports book's model.

 ### Tutorial